andryxxa93/JS-website-picture/README.md

 # JS-website-picture
-The site uses a modular structure of scripts.
 You can see how the scripts work here - http://picture.gordeevstudio.ru/